fsaforo1/my-masters-degree-in-statistics/README.md

 * [Introduction to Survival Analysis](https://lifelines.readthedocs.io/en/latest/Survival%20Analysis%20intro.html)

-I have also been trying to learn how to model survival data with Deep Learning algorithms by reading some of the papers from the link below whenever I can.
+I have also been trying to learn how to model survival data with Deep Learning algorithms by reading some of the papers from the link below.

 * [Survial Analysis using Deep Learning](https://github.com/robi56/Survival-Analysis-using-Deep-Learning/blob/master/README.md)